The

 - Bypass mode.
 In this mode digitized audio

-input is simply passed to the output.
-No filtering
+from the input is simply passed to the output.
+No

 - 100/120 Hz modes.
 The firmware can be set to

-comb filtering at either 100 Hz - appropriate for the 50 Hz
+provide comb filtering at either 100 Hz - appropriate for

 - Four filtering modes.
 There are four

-notches to fairly wide notches.
-Because the comb
+"ultra narrow" notches to fairly wide notches.
+Because

-filter itself causes some of its own artifacts there is the
+the comb filter itself causes some of its own artifacts

-which mode is selected, but they are likely to be far
+selected, but they are likely to be far less

-less annoying that the hum you are trying to
+annoying that the hum you are trying to remove!

 There is also a "